-Investment properties are stated at fair value, which has been determined based on valuations performed as at 31 December 2019.
-The valuations were performed by Henry Butcher Sdn.
-Bhd., an independent valuer with a recognised and relevant professional qualification and with recent experience in the location and category of the properties being valued.
-Details of the valuation technique and inputs used are disclosed in Note 28.
+Investment properties are stated at fair value, which has been determined based on valuations performed as at 31 December 2020.
+The valuations were performed by external appraisers with a recognised and relevant professional qualification and with recent experience in the location and category of the properties being valued.
+Details of the valuation technique and inputs used are disclosed in Note 28(d).